-Federal solar incentives are likely to be the first thing that you think of when thinking about solar incentives.
-The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a specified percentage of the cost of your solar system.
+Federal solar incentives are likely the first thing that comes to mind when thinking about solar incentives.
+The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a predetermined percentage of the cost of your solar system.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Fort Worth solar panel installer can answer your questions and explain how the new Clean Energy Credit may apply to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Fort Worth solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives

 There are often state solar incentives available in addition to federal ones.
-Rebates, tax credits and more might be available at a more local level.
-Incentives may be handled by your county or municipality, or by the state of Texas.
-Certain incentives may be available for only a limited time, while others are ongoing.
+Tax credits, rebates and more might be available at a more local level.
+Incentives may be provided by the state of Texas, or by your county or municipality.
+Some incentives might only be available for a limited time, while others are ongoing.